top of page

 Professional

 Between the end of the 70s and the beginning of the 80s, ESB dedicated itself to the “professional” audio market, offering a series of loudspeakers with high efficiency and absolute construction quality, using the best professional drivers available.
-A series dedicated mainly to recording studios, where the highest neutrality was required, but also auditoriums, theaters and discos.
-The FX series will soon be chosen for the listening room of many lovers of high dynamic systems or even just of the "monitor" tone that shared these speakers with other famous examples of studio speakers of the time.
+The series was dedicated mainly to recording studios, where the highest neutrality was required, but also to auditoriums, theaters and discos.
+The FX Series as it became known would be chosen for the listening rooms of many lovers of high dynamic systems or even just for the "monitor" quality these speakers shared with other famous studio speakers of the time.

-The midrange/tweeter group (Fostex components, as well as the woofers) is built to place the emission planes of the drivers at the same distance from the listening point, without appreciable delays.
-The loudspeaker is equipped with an original crossover circuit that allows to obtain an “extra kick” of sound pressure when the second of the two woofers (both of 15”) is switched from the passive (or braking) to the active function.
-This particular concept allows to use the same loudspeaker in three different configurations.
-The entire loudspeaker is able to handle amplifiers up to 1000 watts peak, at the limit of saturation, with an extraordinary efficiency of 100 dB/W/m.
+The midrange/tweeter group (with Fostex components) as well as the woofers were built to place the emission planes of the drivers at the same distance from the listening point, without appreciable delays.
+The speaker system was equipped with an original crossover circuit that produced an “extra kick” of sound pressure when the second of the two woofers (both 15”) were switched from the passive (or “braking”) to the “active” function.
+This particular concept allowed the same loudspeaker to be utilized in three different configurations.
+The entire loudspeaker was able to handle amplifiers up to 1000 watts peak, at the limit of saturation, with an extraordinary efficiency of 100 dB/W/m.

-The FX series is a further demonstration of the high level achieved in those years by ESB in the field of loudspeakers, occupying the most advanced positions in the world in terms of research skills and construction solutions, even in the professional field.
+The FX series was a further demonstration of the high level of loudspeaker development achieved by ESB during those years.
+ESB occupied the most advanced positions in the world when it came to research skills and construction solutions, even in the coveted professional field.

 ESB GOLD